-She is All three Golden Girls rolled into One: Looks like Rose, Sexy like Blanche with an Acerbic wit like Dorothy
+All three Golden Girls in One: Looks like Rose, Sexy like Blanche with an acerbic wit like Dorothy

 Claudia Wicki is talented, multi-faceted and multi-lingual performer.
 Naturally funny; she takes her craft seriously and continues to study and learn with each successive project.

 Living in Switzerland over the past years, Claudia played the lead role of Lillie/Kate in Kiss Me Kate, Adelaide in Guys and Dolls, a principal role in Company and Sarah Jane Moore in Assassins at the English Theatre Group of Zug.
 With the Zurich Comedy Club, she starred in the Pulitzer prize winning play, The Effect of Gamma Rays on Man-in-the-Moon Marigolds, for which she received an excellent review in the Swiss Neue Zürcher Zeitung.
 She also appeared in Steve Martin's Picasso at the Lapin Agile and performed to sold out crowds in the internationally renown The Vagina Monologues as well as in many other productions.

 On film, Claudia appeared in a commercial for the Grand Casino Baden, an industrial film called Breaking the Silence for a pharmaceutical company, an independent film produced by Snoog Films, Trancendence, the Beginning of Josephine and had a cameo role opposite Stefan Gubser in a Stefan Jaeger film, Horizon Beautiful.